nuclio/nuclio/docs/tasks/configuring-a-platform.md

 ### Log sinks (`logger`)

 Configuring where a function logs to is a two step process.
 First we create a named logger sink and provide it with configuration.
 We then reference this logger sink at the desired scope with a given log level.
 Scopes include:
-- System logging: This is where logs from services like the controller, the dashboard, etc are shipped to
+- System logging: This is where logs from services like the controller, the dashboard, etc. are shipped to
 - Function logging: Unless overridden per function, this is where the function logs are shipped to
 - A specific function: An optional override per function, allowing specific functions to ship elsewhere than the platform function logger